aigents/pygents/notebooks/nlp/distortions/README.md

     - LLM qwen2 - 3 values and average of 3 F1-s across 3 spilts - **DONE**
     - Aigents (3 splits - train on 2/3 and test on 1/3) - 3 values and average of 3 F1-s across 3 spilts
     - compare all for accuracy and F1
+ - Explore use/filtering punctuation?
+ - Explore "weigting" N-grams when classifying
+ - Tidy-up and publish new data set and create and publish new CLEAN model (based on non-split full dataset) - AFTER all experiments run???
 - Multi-class dataset (1)
   - Full dataset evaluation
     - Aigents (baseline - out-of-the-box)